Semi-Cosimplicial Hilbert Spaces with Isometric Coface Operators: Classification of SCSs and Normal Extensions

-The corresponding extension problem for SCHs (instead of SCSs) is related to the braidability problem mentioned in the introduction (see \cite{GK09} for the original formulation) because normal SCHs carry braid group representations, by Theorem \ref{thm:label}.
-This presents additional difficulties because in an SCH not all vectors have labels, they are just linear combinations of vectors in labeled subspaces.
+The corresponding extension problem for SCHs (instead of SCSs) is related to the braidability problem mentioned in the introduction (see \cite{GK09} for the original formulation) because normal SCHs carry braid group representations, by Theorem \ref{thm:label}(b).
+But the extension problem for SCHs presents additional difficulties because in an SCH not all vectors have labels, they are just linear combinations of vectors in labeled subspaces.
 So far we have not been able to fully solve the problem: Does any SCH always have a normal extension?